What Would You Look Like as the Opposite Gender? AI Can Actually Show You

 What the AI Is Actually Doing to Your Face

-• Jaw shape — softened for MTF, broadened for FTM
+• Jaw shape — softened and narrowed

-• Brow bone — reduced for MTF, more prominent for FTM
+• Brow bone — reduced, less prominent

-• Nose — refined for MTF, slightly widened for FTM
+• Nose — refined, slightly narrowed

-• Lip fullness — increased for MTF, reduced for FTM
+• Lip fullness — increased

-• Cheekbone position — lifted for MTF, wider for FTM
+• Cheekbone position — lifted

-• Skin texture — smoother for MTF, more textured for FTM
+• Skin texture — smoother, more even

-• Hairline — adjusted to gender-typical patterns
+• Hairline — adjusted to male-typical patterns

 Things that stay the same:

-• Eye color and shape
+• Eye color and fundamental shape

 • Face proportions (roughly)